 What is CAMP?

-- Communication and Media Preview (CAMP) is a four-day, three-night immersive experience at The University of Alabama.
+- Communication and Media Preview (CAMP) is a five-day, four-night immersive experience at The University of Alabama.
 During CAMP, students will practice skills and improve knowledge related to the fields of communication and media, develop connections with aspiring communicators, and become familiar with the college experience.

 - Participants will create original work with cutting-edge technology alongside the nation’s leading experts in areas such as advertising, communication studies, creative media, news media and public relations.